.HTML HyperText Markup Language

 Binary Structure

-html5validator --root ./public --also-check-css
+html5validator --root ./public --also-check-css --log INFO

-Convert HTML to PDF with wkhtmltopdf other
+Convert HTML to Markdown with Pandoc other

-Minify HTML with html-minifier-terser other
+Minify HTML for production deployment other

 npx html-minifier-terser --collapse-whitespace --remove-comments --minify-css true --minify-js true -o output.html input.html